rajaskakodkar/prow-on-tce/README.md

 ### Bootstrap up Tanzu Community Edition Cluster

-Follow the steps mentioned in https://tanzucommunityedition.io/docs/latest/getting-started/ to create a Management Cluster and a Workload Cluster for Prow Deployment.
+Follow the steps mentioned in https://tanzucommunityedition.io/docs/latest/getting-started/ to create a Management Cluster and a Workload Cluster for Prow Deployment on AWS.

 ### Install cert-manager and contour